The Secrets of Easy Learning Through Play

 Some parents believe that by expecting their child to earn their pocket money, they learn the value of things and also the virtue of hard work.
 Others feel that they want to show generosity to their child and let them have it unconditionally.
 Which method is best?

-Should older children have to earn their pocket money by doing jobs?
+Should older children have to earn their pocket money?

 14 Fun Things To Do With Children

+Fun ideas for you and the kids that give everyone a rest from the computer games and TV.
 Sometimes they just don't want to play that board game and you can't afford to take them all to the cinema again.
 Yet it's such a lovely day, what can you do?
-Here are some credit crunch friendly things to do that are fun for kids and the whole family and give everyone a rest from the computer games and TV!

 - Visit your local library and take out several books to inspire with new ideas such as cookery, insects, history of your area etc. that could be made into an activity.
 Holiday times can also be opportunities for everyone to read some different fiction books.
 If you have younger children, you might be able to time your visit to join in a story time, if your library provides this.